Flat Fee Financial Advisor

 Example: 1% fee on $500k balance equals $5,000 initial annual fee.

 As the example illustrates above, a 1% fee on a $500,000 investment account equates to a $5,000 annual fee.
+This structure is rationalized with the perceived “our interests are aligned” philosophy.
+If your account does better you pay more in fees.
+If the account decreases in value, so do the fees.

-But what happens when your account balance goes up by your own doing?
-What if you just saved more, sold your home, or received an inheritance?
+But what happens when your account balance goes up by factors outside of stock market growth?
+What if you saved more, sold your home, or received an inheritance?
+Your fees will increase as your balance increases with often little, if any, changes to the overall advice or strategy.

 Add in $50k Bonus: